radoslaw-medryk/hyf-class09-02/README.md

 Hints:
 - Use code we wrote on class as reference, but avoid copy-paste.
 You can learn much better by writing code by hand, than by just copy-pasting it.
 - If you are missing some functionality in your `Mentors` and `Courses` classes, you need to add it.
-- I will provide example implementation of `Mentors` and `Courses` to use if you didn't do the previous homework.
+- I provided example implementation of `Mentors` and `Courses` to use if you didn't do the previous homework.
+You can fin it in this repository, in folder `homework`.